UniTN-Mechatronics/maker-open-shenzhen/README.md

 ## /dev/null Team

-Our team is fromjgithub
- University of Trento:
+Our team is from University of Trento:

  * Paolo Bosetti
  * Roberto Mendicino